Case Worker III (OARS - Forensic Specialist) For Milwaukee County

 Company: Wisconsin Community Services

-innovative program providing release planning and intensive case
+program providing release planning and intensive case management

-management services to individuals returning from incarceration to
+services to individuals returning from incarceration to the

-the community.
-Working in collaboration with DHS and DOC our goal
+community.
+Working in collaboration with DHS and DOC our goal is to

 participants' quality of life.
 We are seeking people with the

 who also works well independently; detail oriented; open to

 learning and new experiences; creativity; a sense of humor.Our